firetto/Walnut/README.md

 # Walnut
 Walnut is an automated theorem prover for automatic words.

-To run Walnut, first run "build.sh" to build Walnut, then run the "walnut.sh" file.
+To run Walnut, first run `build.sh` to build Walnut, then run the `walnut.sh` file.

 Please read the `Manual.pdf` file in `Help Documentation/` to learn what Walnut is and how one would work with it.

 Use the `help;` command to view documentation for all available commands.

-To run Walnut tests, run "build.sh" with the "-t" flag.
+To run Walnut tests, run `build.sh` with the `-t` flag.

 # Walnut 6 Additional Documentation